genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 the statistical metrics in the table.

 .. image:: images/MN-regions-sort.png

-..
-I cannot see **A boxplot of methylation levels** and search here?
-Is it what supposed to be?

 Finally, you can export not only the complete table of top differential methylated regions for all the groups (**Export Data (for all comparisons, as .tsv)**) but also the list of